Protective conductor resistance test devices

 • Advantages:

-• Higher acquisition costs, but more economical than several individual test devices
+• Higher acquisition costs, but more economical than multiple single test devices.

 • Central control and documentation

-• Greater efficiency through fast automated test sequences
+• Higher efficiency through fast automated test sequences.

 • High flexibility